Inspq/OfflineAccessPOC/README.md

 Source the Python Env

 	source hacking/env-setup

 Docker must be installed on the machine and your user must be in the docker group (/etc/group)

-Keycloak should be running on port 18081
+### Keycloak server
+You can install the Keycloak server using ansible script from the INSPQ Ansible repository using the following command:

+	ansible-playbook -i keycloak.hosts deploy-keycloak.yml

+The server will run with the following parameter:

+	Exposed port for the keycloak server is 18081
-The keycloak admin user should be admin
+	The keycloak admin user is admin
-The admin password should be admin
+	The admin password is admin

 ### Build the Docker image